-Electric utilities use SCADA systems to detect current flow and line voltage, to monitor the operation of circuit breakers, and to take sections of the power grid online or offline.
+Electric utilities use SCADA systems to detect current flow and line voltage and to monitor the operation of circuit breakers.
+Also to take sections of the power grid online or offline.
 Another is the water and sewage industry.

 State and municipal water utilities use SCADA to monitor and regulate water flow, reservoir levels, pipe pressure and other factors.
-Buildings, facilities and environments where specific temperature and humidity considerations are important is another application.
+Buildings, facilities, and environments where specific temperature and humidity considerations are important is another application.

 Facility managers use SCADA to control HVAC, refrigeration units, lighting and entry systems.
 The manufacturing industry uses SCADA systems to manage parts inventories for just-in-time manufacturing, regulate industrial automation and robots, and monitor process and quality control.